-Derek Feeley, DBA, joined IHI as Executive Vice President in September 2013 and became CEO in January 2016.
+Derek Feeley, DBA, joined IHI as Executive Vice President in September 2013 and served as CEO from January 2016 until July 2020.
 His work is international in scope, guiding work to deliver IHI's mission to improve health and care across the world.
-Prior to taking up his current role, Mr. Feeley had been Director General (DG) Health and Chief Executive of the National Health Service (NHS) in Scotland since November 2010.
+Prior to his work at IHI, Mr. Feeley had been Director General (DG) Health and Chief Executive of the National Health Service (NHS) in Scotland since November 2010.
 From January 2011, the DG role was extended to cover Health and Social Care.
 He was the principal adviser to Scottish Ministers on health and care issues and he provided direction to the work of NHS Boards in ensuring the delivery of high-quality health and health care.
 Mr. Feeley has had a varied background in policy analysis during thirty years in public service.
 From 2002 to 2004, he spent two years as Principal Private Secretary to Scotland's First Minister.
 Thereafter, he moved on to work on developing a framework for service redesign in the NHS.
 He was a 2005-2006 Harkness/Health Foundation Fellow in Health Care Policy and spent a year in the United States working with Kaiser Permanente and the Veteran's Health Administration.
 Mr. Feeley was appointed as Director of Healthcare Policy and Strategy on his return.
 In that role he was responsible for advising the Scottish Government on all health care quality issues, including patient safety, and he also led on health care information technology.